box/box-typescript-sdk-gen/docs/chunkedUploads.md

 - uploadSessionId `string`
   - The ID of the upload session.
   - Used as `upload_session_id` in path `path` of the API call
+- headers `GetFileUploadSessionByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns